ozyurtf/cpu-scheduler/README.md

 ```

-Okay after these definitions, now let's take a look at process creation/implementation/termination in a real operating system.
+Okay after these definitions, now let's take a look at **process creation/implementation/termination steps in a real operating system.**

 #### Linux Process Object